-London is home to a continuously growing population of more than 10 million residents and air quality is an on-going concern.
+London is home to a continuously growing population of more than 10 million residents and air quality is an ongoing concern.
 In order to maintain and improve the outdoor and indoor air quality in the capital, multiple initiatives have been implemented across London to limit the amount of air pollution, such as the ultra-low emission zone.
 For businesses and schools, they have implemented measures to reduce the amount of indoor air pollution in the buildings.
 This improves the indoor air quality for workers, residents, and pupils.

 However, many areas in London still need work.
 Southwark, in particular, has seen difficulties in maintaining clean air quality and is not currently meeting the legal limits for air pollution that have been set and regulated by EU legislation.
 Currently, a large portion of the borough has exceeded the NO2 pollution limits and a few locations have also exceeded the particulate matter pollution limit.
 As a result of this and to improve the quality of air in outdoor and indoor areas, Southwark declared an Air Quality Management Area.

-As well as many other areas in London, Southwark Council have been implementing their plans to combat air pollution on a local level with several on-going projects.
+As well as many other areas in London, Southwark Council has been implementing their plans to combat air pollution on a local level with several ongoing projects.
 In 2017, Southwark introduced engine idling enforcement which reduces needlessly running the vehicle engine.
 This will see a reduction in air pollution on roads, around schools, and other high traffic areas.
 Resulting in a cleaner environment for pedestrians and children.

 The council have also been installing extra charging points around the area for electric vehicles, adding more electric vehicles to their fleet, and they also introduced a speed limit of 20mph on the roads that are overseen by the Council.
 This will encourage more people to use alternative methods of sustainable travel such as cycling or walking.
 It will also decrease the chances of road accidents.

-Southwark Council have also been working with local schools and implementing campaigns such as the ‘School Streets’ campaign.
+Southwark Council has also been working with local schools and implementing campaigns such as the ‘School Streets’ campaign.
 This encourages schools to close roads outside of the school during certain times of the day, such as morning drop-off and afternoon pick-up times.
 By restricting road usage during these times, the roads will be safer for children and it will also reduce air pollution around schools when pedestrians and children are likely to be outside.

 In addition, the Council has been working with a range of businesses and organisations to further reduce air pollution, such as introducing low emission walking routes and low emission business neighbourhoods.

 As previously mentioned, Southwark Council is working on a local level to reduce air pollution and they are encouraging all residents to take part.
-The Council urges residents to commit to one change in order to reduce pollution, out of a short list of changes.
+The Council urges residents to commit to one change in order to reduce pollution, out of a shortlist of changes.

 Residents are encouraged to: